-Ramadan inspires us to be better people and better human beings in various ways.
-Charity, kindness and self-restraint are focused on during Ramadan and it is only logical to take it forward through your Eid resolutions.
+Ramadan inspires us to be better human beings in various ways.
+Charity, kindness and self-restraint are focused on during Ramadan and it is very important to take it forward through your Eid resolutions.
 After all, it is not about one month, but who we become after it that counts.

-Here are ten ideas to inspire your post-Ramadan resolutions.
+Here are nine ideas to inspire your post-Ramadan resolutions.

 Sponsoring a child involves being financially responsible for his or her educational expenses, sometimes extending to include living expenses too.
 The payment involved in such programs are in yearly, half yearly or monthly installments of small amounts.